syncfusion-content/maui-docs/MAUI/ImageEditor/shape.md

 ## Polyline

-It draws a series of connected straight lines.
-It is similar to a polygon, except the last point in a polyline is not connected to the first point.
+A `Polyline` draws a series of connected straight lines.
+It is similar to a `Polygon`, except the last point in a polyline is not connected to the first point.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}